KnollFrank/CarND-PID-Control-Project/reflection.md

 ## How the final hyperparameters were chosen

-TODO:
-- Student discusses how they chose the final hyperparameters (P, I, D coefficients).
-This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!

 The Tuning section of the document [PID Without a PhD](https://www.wescottdesign.com/articles/pid/pidWithoutAPhd.pdf) by Tim Wescott describes a method for manually tuning the hyperparameters of a PID controller which can be expressed in pseudo code like this:

 ```